 Atypical Depression Symptoms

-Someone already struggling with depression and self-image issues is less likely to put themselves in a position where they could face rejection or failure.
-Additionally, if someone is depressed, then rejected or experiences failure might worsen their depressive cycle.
+Someone already struggling with depression and self-esteem issues is less likely to put themselves in a position where they could face rejection or failure.
+Additionally, if someone is depressed, then being rejected or experiencing failure might worsen their depressive episode.

 People experiencing depression often blame themselves for the negative things or feelings in their life.
 This can lead people with depression to be overly apologetic which isn’t healthy.